wasmCloud/wasmCloud/wash/README.md

 Create, modify and inspect [provider archives](https://github.com/wasmCloud/wasmCloud/tree/main/crates/provider-archive), a TAR format that contains a signed JWT and OS/Architecture specific binaries for native capability providers.
 ### reg
 Push and Pull actors and capability providers to/from OCI compliant registries.
 Used extensively in our own CI/CD and in local development, where a local registry is used to store your development artifacts.
+### up
+Bootstrap a wasmCloud environment in one easy command, supporting both launching NATS and wasmCloud in the background as well as an "interactive" mode for shorter lived hosts.
 ### validate
 Perform validation checks on .smithy models, ensuring that your interfaces are valid and usable for codegen and development.